FabrizioPerria/git_cheatsheet/README.md

 ### Branch
 >*Copy of the project in which we can make operations without affecting the same files in other branches.
 It's nothing more than a pointer to a commit.*
 ### HEAD POINTER
->*Abstract pointer that points to the top of the current branch in the repository (by default is the last committed state).
-It is going to be the parent of the next commit*
+Abstract pointer that points to the top of the current branch in the repository (by default is the last committed state).
+It is going to be the parent of the next commit.

+We can detach the HEAD from the current branch in order to move along the whole set of commits done on the project.
+>*git checkout id_commit*
+>*The id_commit is the hash of the commit; it can be found using git log*

+Now, the HEAD doesn't point to the branch anymore and every change is not going to affect the branch.

+As HEAD is really just a pointer, we can use it to browse the tree (backwardsi because we only know its parent) as we need using relative references.
+**Move HEAD to the first parent of master branch)**
+>*git checkout master^*

+**Move HEAD to its parent**
+>*git checkout HEAD^
+**OR**
+git checkout HEAD~1*

+**Move HEAD to its N-th parent**
+>*git checkout HEAD~N*

 ## GIT CONFIGURATION
 **Configure user global settings (name)**
 >*git config --global user.name "my_name"*